-TJC has established a Tuition Payment Agreement program to meet emergency needs of students who qualify for financial aid but have not been awarded yet.
-Students must have completed all financial aid student requirements and complete the agreement form.
-Contact the Apache Enrollment Center for more information.
-Tuition Payment Agreements are not available until mid-July for the Fall semester and mid-December for the Spring semester.
+Tuition Payment Agreements (TPA) are available to help financial aid students who have completed their requirements but have not been awarded yet.
+TPAs are not available until mid- July for the Fall semester and mid-December for the Spring semester.
 Tuition Payment Agreements are not offered for the summer terms.
-Failure to pay or get a Tuition Payment Agreements on or before the due date will result in your complete schedule being dropped for non-payment.
+Failure to get a Tuition Payment Agreement on or before the tuition and fee due date will result in your complete schedule being dropped for nonpayment.